 5. Check and update your iOS apps

-The unexpected shutdown may be due to the crashing of an app running in the background.
+The unexpected shutdown may be caused by an app running in the background crashing.
 Check your apps to see whether an app has frozen or quit unexpectedly.
 Exit the app and relaunch it.

 Additionally, apps with bugs or glitches may also cause random iPhone restarts.
 The apps that are prone to this are those that are not up-to-date.
 In some cases, updating the apps on your iPhone may solve the issue.